gigya/CrossAppSSO/README.md

 This project shows a custom implementation on how Single-Sign-On (SSO) can be achieved from one app to another, leveraging Gigya's iOS SDK.<br/>

+This project is not officially Gigya, therefore, PLEASE DO NOT CONTACT GIGYA SUPPORT ABOUT IT.

 ## Demo features<br/>
 -> Keychain implementation for Gigya SSO<br/>
 -> Session management through Gigya SDK<br/>